Kingdom of Navarre: Early historic background

 The kingdom originated in the southern side of the western Pyrenees, in the flatlands around the city of Pamplona.
 According to Roman geographers such as Pliny the Elder and Livy, these regions were inhabited by the Vascones and other related Vasconic-Aquitanian tribes, a pre-Indo-European group of peoples who inhabited the southern slopes of the western Pyrenees and part of the shore of the Bay of Biscay.
 These tribes spoke an archaic version of the Basque language, usually known by linguistics as Proto-Basque, as well as some other related languages, such as the Aquitanian language.
 The Romans took full control of the area by 74 BC, but unlike their northern neighbors, the Aquitanians, and other tribes from the Iberian Peninsula, the Vascones negotiated their status within the Roman Empire.
 The region first was part of the Roman province of Hispania Citerior, then of the Hispania Tarraconensis.
 It would be under the jurisdiction of the conventus iuridicus of Caesaraugusta (modern Zaragoza).

-The Roman empire influenced the area in urbanization, language, infrastructure, commerce, and industry.
+The Roman Empire influenced the area in urbanization, language, infrastructure, commerce, and industry.
 During the Sertorian War, Pompey would command the foundation of a city in Vasconic territory, giving origin to Pompaelo, modern-day Pamplona, founded on a previously existent Vasconic town.
 Romanization of the Vascones led to their eventual adoption of forms of Latin that would evolve into the Navarro-Aragonese language, though the Basque language would remain widely spoken, especially in rural and mountainous areas.

 After the decline of the Western Roman Empire, the Vascones were slow to be incorporated into the Visigothic Kingdom, which was in a civil war that provided the opportunity for the Umayyad conquest of Hispania.
-The Basque leadership probably joined in the appeal that, in the hope of stability, brought the Muslim conquerors.
+The Basque leadership most likely joined the Umayyad caliphate in the hope of stability brought by the Muslim conquerors.
 By 718, Pamplona had formed a pact that allowed a wide degree of autonomy in exchange for military and political subjugation, along with the payment of tribute to Córdoba.
 Burial ornamentation shows strong contacts with the Merovingian France and the Gascons of Aquitaine, but also items with Islamic inscriptions, while a Muslim cemetery in Pamplona, the use of which spanned several generations, suggests the presence of a Muslim garrison in the decades following the Arab invasion.